-- some of the owners or
+- one or some of the owners or

-- a third party (such as a renewable energy supplier)
+- a third party (such as a renewable energy supplier).

 Every scheme must also discuss the insurance arrangements at each Annual General Meeting (AGM).
-This is to make sure the proprietors have to regularly consider whether or not their insurance is adequate for the risks faced by their scheme.
+This is to make sure the owners have to regularly consider whether or not their insurance is adequate for the risks faced by their scheme.

-Insurance monies don’t have to be used to restore the building
+Insurance monies to restore the building

 Currently when a strata company receives money from an insurer, it must be used to rebuild, replace, repair or restore the building.
 Reforms will mean the strata company can decide (through a resolution without dissent) not to apply the money to rebuild, replace, repair or restore the building.
 The decision must include how the money will be used or distributed amongst owners.
 The location of the damaged / destroyed building must be made safe.